-The route is shared by cyclists, walkers (including dog walkers), and joggers.
+The route is shared by cyclists, walkers (including dog walkers), joggers, and horse riders.
 Signs ask cyclists to use their bells when necessary, to slow down when passing walkers, and to be particularly careful of dogs, which do not have road/bike sense.
 Walkers are asked not to block the path, and to keep their dogs under control.
 The route is well-used by cyclists and walkers, and it is possible to share without too much hardship.
 It would a great shame to exclude either group from this nice route.
 So whether you're walking or cycling, it's important to be considerate to other Greenway users, and polite and friendly.

 The Greenway is definitely suitable for children and less confident cyclists.
 It's a good place to learn to ride a bike away from traffic.

 In High Harrogate, at the end of Grove Park Avenue, you'll find a footbridge over the railway.
 Go over the footbridge, and turn right at the far end.
 (If you're starting from somewhere else in Harrogate, or from the Ripley end of the Nidderdale Greenway, see Getting to the Nidderdale Greenway.)

 After a short distance, there's a fork in the path (now signposted).
 The left fork goes into Bilton, and is signposted 'Knox Mill Lane'.
 Take the right fork for the Nidderdale Greenway.

 A short way along the cycleway, you come to a junction, where there's a right turn to Starbeck.
 This route to Starbeck is also along a dismantled railway, and it was re-surfaced in late 2015 or early 2016 so that it is all good quality, and suitable for all types of bike.

 Soon after the Starbeck turn, the Greenway crosses a road, Bilton Lane.
 (Take care: although it's a quiet road, there is some traffic, so don't shoot across without looking).
 One of the schemes in Harrogate's Cycling Delivery Plan is to install a raised/ramped junction surface here, to better denote shared space.